budak7273/ArmorModules/README.md

 <details>
 <summary>Click to Expand</summary>

-- Implement a higher density fuel item that all suits can run on.
-    - I already have this made, but I am having trouble overriding the base PowerSuit mod's suit descriptors to get them to actually accept it.
-Only the Biofuel suit accepts it right now, and it can't be accessed without cheats.
-- Make modules unlocked via M.A.M.
-Research Tree instead of (currently free) HUB milestones.
-    - Research Trees currently don't sync correctly in multiplayer, which is why I haven't done this yet.
-More info on this [here](https://discordapp.com/channels/555424930502541343/555515791592652823/756561066200137880).
 - Finish modules marked as WIP
   - Balance suggestions greatly appreciated
 - Give everything Resource Sink point values
 - Continue to evaluate balance of existing modules
   - Ensure that you can't get too ridiculously overpowered or make power management a complete non-issue
 - Almost all of the mod's elements pull their text from String Tables now, which means localized copies of the mods are within reach.
 Please contact me if you would like to help translate the mod to another language.
 - More modules!
-    - Fuel-consuming suit power generators
   - Damage resistance against enemies, but I think shields already fulfill this role pretty well.
   - Fuel backup system for when the suit runs out of power
   - Fun late game modules like out-of-bounds damage immunity
   - Fuel efficiency increaser
   - Sliding Generator
-- Make the milestones display in a consistent order across saves
-- Fix the night vision module for multiplayer
+- My secret list of things on my Trello

 </details>

 ## Won't Add

 <details>
 <summary>Click to Expand</summary>

 Remember - this mod and the base PowerSuit mod are open source, and you're totally free to create your own modules with these as inspiration.

 - 3D models for any modules
   - I don't plan to make custom models for the modules or crafting materials any time soon.
 They don't really have much of a reason to be moving around on conveyors or on the ground anyways.
   - I may need some icons made in the future, though.
 If you would like to contribute models/icons for them I would greatly appreciate it.
-- 'Free' Cheat Modules
-    - Although they're entirely possible, I feel like they belong in another mod.
-Nothing's stopping you from giving yourself modules via PakUtilityMod or similar, though.
-The mod includes a couple cheat modules for debug purposes, but you'll need another mod's give command to obtain them.
-They all have 'Debug' in the name.
-Consider knowledge of these a little surprise for actually reading through my wordy mod page.
-Thanks!

 </details>